- Optimizely Feature Experimentation

 Affects – All Experiment types

-Root cause – Optimizely Web Experimentation's results page is user scoped so it will continue to attribute events to a visitor event if they do not activate an experiment at a later session.
+Root cause – Optimizely Web Experimentation's results page is user-scoped, so it will continue to attribute events to a visitor even if they do not activate an experiment at a later session.
 Our UA integration sends data via a custom dimension.
 Custom Dimensions in UA can be either hit, session, product, or user scope.
-Click here for more info on custom dimensions.
+See UA Custom dimensions & metrics documentation for more info on custom dimensions.
 Using a custom dimension scope other than "user" will require the experiment to activate in order for UA to attribute events.

 Solution – Change the custom dimension you reserved for Optimizely Web Experimentation to "User" scope and ensure that no other running experiments are utilizing the same custom dimension.